wolfharan/docker-symphony/README.md

 ```
 sudo python3 app.py
 ```
-or you could nohup or No Hangups to run the code, this will run the orchestrator in the background.
+or you could use nohup or No Hangups to run the code, this will run the orchestrator in the background.
 This way, the code keeps running even after you exit the terminal and all the output will appended to nohup.out in the same directory as the code.
 ```
 sudo nohup python3 app.py
 ```